Part Two of my favorite places to eat in New York City and favorite places to see and do. Find Part One here.

 On the way to the chocolate shop we walked past Bouchon Bakery so of course I had to stop to pick up a few macarons.

-By this time we had had enough to eat and had walked enough and it was time to head to the airport for me so we headed back to my hotel to get my luggage and a cab and my sister in law headed back to Penn Station.
+By this time we had had enough to eat and had walked our feet off.
+It was time to head to the airport.

 It was sad to see my time come to an end but my feet were ready and I was looking forward to my own bed.
 We saw lots of fun things and ate lots of delicious food but of course the best part of the trip was seeing this cute girl!
 My NYC girl!